MAGALA-RICHARD/apsimNGpy-documentations/doc/model inspection.rst

 .. tip::

   To include cultivar paths to the above simulation tree, use ``cultivar =True`` as shown below.
+For developers who are testing the method using console = False

 .. code-block:: python